UniversalDependencies/UD_Swedish-LinES/README.txt

   - all tokens have received a lemma and morphological features have been added to tokens that should have them.
   - the test data have been manually reviewed to fix errors and agree better with the version 2 guidelines.
     The changes affect some 9% of all tokens and 28% of all punctuation tokens.

+  Changes for version 2.2, made in order to harmonize annotations with those of UD_Swedish
+  - the relative pronoun 'som' has been recategorized as PRON and its dependencies have been changed accordingly to nsubj, nsubj:pass, obj, obl, dislocated as is contextually appropriate
+  - adpositions that introduce a clause have had their dependency changed from 'case' to 'mark'
+  - cleft sentences of the form 'EXPL är/var XP som ...' have been reanalyzed so that the head word of XP is annotaded as 'root' while the clause introduced by 'som' is annotated as 'acl:cleft'
+  In addition many inconsistencies and errors have been rectified.

 --- Machine readable metadata ---